-The proposed model is derived based on the existing statistical models for SAR and extended to POLSAR
+The proposed model is derived based on the existing statistical models for SAR and extended to POLSAR… further clarifications of some key points have to be addressed and included in the thesis.

 Reply:

 The main approach, as described in the thesis, differs in a subtle but important way.
 The proposed model is derived based on generic mathematical results for multi-dimensional random-walk [Goodman, 1976, Goodman, 1975].